vmware/vic/docs/vic_installation/vsphere_integrated_containers_installation_prerequ.md

  * vCenter Server 6.0, managing a single ESXi 6.0 or 5.5 host.
  * vCenter Server 6.0, managing a cluster of ESXi 6.0 or 5.5 hosts, with DRS enabled.

-In all cases, your ESXi hosts must have at least 8GB of RAM.
+In all cases, your ESXi hosts must have at least 8GB of memory.

 ## License Requirements
 vSphere Integrated Containers uses virtual serial ports to connect the virtual container hosts to the ESXi hosts.
 Virtual serial ports are available with the following vSphere licenses: